istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 traffic control.

 Compliance reasons might require you to control the egress traffic too.
-For example, the [Payment Card Industry (PCI) Data Security Standard](https://www.pcisecuritystandards.org/pci_security/) requires that both inbound and outbound traffic must be restricted to that which is necessary:
+For example, the [Payment Card Industry (PCI) Data Security Standard](https://www.pcisecuritystandards.org/pci_security/) requires that inbound and outbound traffic must be restricted to that which is necessary:

 > _1.2.1 Restrict inbound and outbound traffic to that which is necessary for the cardholder data environment, and specifically deny all other traffic._